isomerpages/moe-damaipri/_our-school/General Information.md

 </table>

 ### Visitors to the school
-* For the security and safety of our students, all parents and visitors must enter the school through Gate A, along Bedok Reservoir Crescent, (Refer to Page 9).
+* For the security and safety of our students, all parents and visitors must enter the school through Gate A, along Bedok Reservoir Crescent.
 All visitors are to obtain a Visitor Pass and display the pass at all times.
-All visitors are to display the Visitor pass at all times.
 * Proceed to the General Office to make known the purpose of your visit and arrangements will be made through the General Office staff where necessary.
 * Parents and visitors are not allowed to move around the school unsupervised.

-### Arrival & Dismissal
+### Arrival &amp; Dismissal
 * Parent/Guardian can drive into the school premises to drop-off and pick-up your child/ward at the school foyer.
-Parent/Guardian are not disembark from their vehicle during the drop-off / pick-up to minimize disruption to traffic.
+Parent/Guardian are not to disembark from their vehicle during the drop-off / pick-up to minimize disruption to traffic.
 * During dismissal, parents can only drive in to pick up your child from the foyer after all school buses have left the premises.
 You are advised to park at the nearby HDB car park while waiting to avoid congestion and causing inconvenience to the neighbouring residents.
 Strictly no waiting/parking at the foyer at all times.
-* Parent/Guardian who is not driving can wait near the gates A and B during dismissals.
+* Parent/Guardian who is not driving can wait near the gates A or B during dismissals.
 In case of rainy weather, parents at Gate A will be allowed to enter the school premises to wait at the parents’ holding area near the foyer.

 ### Student Care Dismissal
 *  Parent/Guardian are to make prior arrangement with the Student Care Centre for ad-hoc dismissals so that your child/ward can be brought out to the foyer, parents waiting area and/or gates.
-* Parent/Guardian should be accompanied by staff of student care if there is a need to visit the student care premises.
+* Parent/Guardian must be accompanied by Student Care Centre staff if there is a need to visit the student care premises.

 ### Leaving School Before Dismissal
-* Student must obtain permission from parent/guardian through Form Teacher or General Office.
+* Parent/Guardian must notify Form Teacher or General Office of the early dismissal.
 * Student are to be picked up by parent/guardian or an adult authorized by parent/guardian.
 * Parent/guardian or the adult who is picking up the student will have to sign an early dismissal form in the General office before leaving the school premises with the student stating the reason for early dismissal.